blowb/blowb-doc/setup-host/postfix.rst

 There are two changes need to be made on postfix:

-1. Expose postfix to the docker network, that is, postfix must be configured to bind to localhost as well as the docker network;
+1. Expose postfix to the docker network, that is, postfix must be configured to bind to localhost as well as the docker network.

-2. Accept all incoming connections which come from any docker container.
+2. Accept all incoming connections which come from any Docker containers.

 In this section we will do manual editing of configuration files of postfix.
 Open ``/etc/postfix/main.cf`` with your favorite editor, e.g.